 - Federal Tax Audit.
 Now that the State is involved, the party just gets bigger and bigger and new guests arrive.
 The IRS now wants back FICA and FUTA for all of those withholdings you never made.
 This is when the penalties, taxes and interest really start adding up and the fun begins.

 - Partnership claim.
 Just when you thought your pseudo-employee wasn’t smart or creative, they pull a fast one.
 They claim they are really a ‘partner’ and not even a sub-contractor.
 They will hang their hat on any sort of verbal promises you may have made and then it’s off to the races in court with the ‘he said-she said’ battle.
 I once had a client that owned a massage therapy school and his ‘manager’ who was paid as a sub-contractor and received a ‘bonus’ from the profits, decided to turn that relationship into a claim for partnership.
-The business shut-down due to the law suit and neither party won.
+The business shut-down due to the lawsuit and neither party won.
 It was a disaster.

 - 3rd party injury.
 Just when you thought it couldn’t get any worse, consider the following nightmare scenario: You ask your pseudo-employee to run to 711 to get drinks for everyone at the office or worksite and while they are driving down the road with Big Gulps in the front seat they decide to text their best friend and get into a car accident and seriously injure or kill someone.
 Guess what the worker is going to say he was doing?
 That’s right…running an errand for his boss that is paying him under the table.
 Who do you think the ambulance chasing attorney is going to go after?
 The broke worker driving a 1987 Mazda or the business owner who sent him on the errand?
-Now your praying your insurance is going to cover the claims and they don’t exceed policy limits.
+Now you’re praying your insurance is going to cover the claims and they don’t exceed policy limits.
 It’s worse than your pseudo-employee getting hurt.

 So if I haven’t motivated you by now to carefully consider your situation if you are pushing the envelope, I don’t know what will.
 Let’s hit the definitions of these important classifications and see if we can help you through the process.
 Here are a few basics.

 So of course, the golden question is: What is the difference between an employee and a sub-contractor?
-The answer is complex and there are statutes and cases that would tower over a conference room table, however let me boil it down to this.
+The answer is complex and there are statutes and cases that would tower over a conference room table, however, let me boil it down to this.

 The Employee Definition: The IRS and State Workers Compensation Agencies essentially define an employer/employee relationship as one in which the employer controls the workspace, the hours worked, the equipment to be used and directs the daily and weekly activities of the worker.

-A Sub-contractor by contrast is one that typically carries their own tools, supplies, bills for their time and/or services, controls their hours worked and serve multiple customers or clients and aren’t supervised or directed by one employer in particular.
+A Sub-contractor, by contrast, is one that typically carries their own tools, supplies, bills for their time and/or services, controls their hours worked and serve multiple customers or clients and aren’t supervised or directed by one employer in particular.

 The best test to determine if an employee is an employee is that of the old adage, “if it looks like a rose, smells like a rose, feels like a rose, then it’s a rose”.
 Just because you call or label a worker a ‘sub-contractor’, doesn’t mean they will be treated like one in the eyes of the IRS or in the case of an injury by the Workers Compensation Fund.